 }

-2) When the model requests a function, execute it by monitoring the series of events returned by the model:
+2) When the model needs to call a function, a series of events like the following will be returned:

 - response.output_item.done event